kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 If you deploy the default Policy Server using the `kubewarden-defaults`
-helm chart, you can configure this field by setting the `configmap` name in the
+Helm chart, you can configure this field by setting the `configmap` name in the
 `policyServer.verificationConfig` value.

 Now, when an untrusted policy is installed the Policy Server will exit before